 SEM (Search Engine Marketing)

 Precision marketing is the keyword of marketing nowadays.
 And for online marketing, SEM stands for precision marketing.
-According to the data from CNNIC (China Internet Network Information Center), 76.3% netizens are search engine users.
-Suppose you are the first one of the result tennis racket and there are 100 people preparing money to buy tennis rackets and 76 of them will Google it.
+According to the data from CNNIC (China Internet Network Information Center), 76.3% of netizens are search engine users.
+Suppose you are the first one to the result tennis racket and there are 100 people preparing money to buy tennis rackets and 76 of them will Google it.
 These 76 people will see your brand.
 Compared with the cost of advertisement, SEM is usually more cost-efficient.

 Your brand’s visibility and exposure will depend on your search engine optimization.
 It also gives an image of your brand’s power and credibility for a Chinese netizen.